estuary/docs/example-market.rst

     Given these partitions, we expect to see collection files in cloud storage with prefixes like:
     ``s3://my-bucket/name/of/collection/ticks/exchange=NYSE/part=001/insertDate=2019-01-16/``.

-This is a *prime* collection, meaning that records are directly written into it.
+This is a *captured* collection, meaning that records are directly written into it.
 Estuary provides an API which accepts authenticated HTTP PUTs of one or more records at ``https://estuary.dev/api/name/of/collection/ticks``.